jstout211/connectivity_tutorial/README.md

 Dataset: NIMH hv protocol data in bids format.
 Using the sternberg task (encode4 vs encode6) mne-bids-pipeline with default setting and 1-100Hz bandpass

-# Convert the data to STCS files and pack into EPhysDataset format
+# Convert the epoched data to STCS sources
+# Convert STCS to epochs for reading into EPhysDataset format
+plot_dataset_mne.py